 Do not forget to try some Laotian coffee.
 Look for the old French Bungalows, remnant of a colonial past. the glass paneled white profound doors and villa styled abodes are now mostly converted into boutique properties and how dainty do they look!

-The city comes live at night with the night market.
+The city comes live at night with the famous Luang Prabang night market.
 From to because night curfew cast s its spell at the old city region post that.

 These are regular touristy must do things of Laos.
 Beyond the realm of the obvious if you are interested to explore a more authentic face of Laos, you need to go far away from LPQ.

-Van Vieng, Vietience are there.
+Van Vieng, Vientiane are there.
 But my favorite is Nong Khiaw.

 A village 4 hours drive from LPQ.
 By the banks of Nam Ou river and literally has nothing to do.
 Plenty of nature trails to explore and kayak on the river.
 Explore the old caves and learn about somber history of Laos’s turbulent past.
 Vietnam war did not leave Laos unscathed.